 Project dates: November 2013 – June 2014

-This project is the third in the series led by the Ure Museum of Classical Archaeology, Reading.
-Working with three local schools, AACT as part of its iMuse Programme, will help to create simple webapps using material created by 16 year old pupils led by a student panel.
+This project was the third in the series led by the Ure Museum of Classical Archaeology, Reading.
+Working with three local schools, iMuse created simple webapps using material created by 16 year old pupils led by a student panel.

 - Ure Move app Here’s a short video demo-ing the webapp iMuse created from material produced by participants in the Ure Move project, Ure Museum of Greek Archaeology, University of Reading, 2014. http://youtu.be/yifqxoiD1SI Some pot photographs are (c) Reading Borough Council (Museum of Reading)